SpaceTimmi/LeetcodeWhiteboard/README.md

 # LeetcodeWhiteboard
-A chrome extension that you can use as a whiteboard while sloving leetcode problems.
+A chrome extension that you can use as a whiteboard while solving leetcode problems.